 Pierre Lassonde has been connected to the University of Utah for over three decades since he received a Masters in Business Administration in 1973 from the David Eccles School of Business.
 In May 2006, he also received an Honorary Doctorate in Business from the University of Utah.

-In 2000, Lassonde founded the New Venture Development Center with a $3 million donation.
-The Center was created in the memory of Lassonde’s late wife, Claudette MacKay Lassonde, who had earned a Masters in Nuclear Engineering from the University of Utah.
+In 2000, Lassonde founded the New Venture Development Center.
+The center was created in the memory of Lassonde’s late wife, Claudette MacKay Lassonde, who had earned a Masters in Nuclear Engineering from the University of Utah.
 The couple had often joked that a marriage between the two colleges at the University of Utah could also create a powerful force.
 Lassonde turned the joke into reality, as the Center has become a joint project for University of Utah students and researchers.

 Lassonde has been passionate about the Center ever since.
 “The Entrepreneur Center is meant to tap the rich veins of discoveries of the University of Utah Science Departments and pass them through the crucible of analysis to create new businesses.
 Our process allows the graduate students to grow along with the success of their business ventures, Lassonde said.
 “This is truly a gift that will keep giving forever.”